reppard/songbook/_posts/2017-02-25-unholy_smoke.md

 ---
 layout: post
-title:  "Unholy Smoke"
+title:  "unholy smoke"
 ---
-### A7, D, Bm, Em
 ```
+title:  "unholy smoke"
+author: Reppard Walker

+A7, D, Am, Em

-Unholy smoke on sacred ground
+unholy smoke on sacred ground

-Fire consumes me without a sound
+fire consumes me without a sound

-And I don't scream, I just stand around
+and i don't scream, i just stand around

-Waiting to turn into ash and float into the sunset
+waiting to turn into ash and float into the sunset

-Unholy smoke on sacred ground
+unholy smoke on sacred ground

-A fire burns as dreams are turned to emptiness
+a fire burns as dreams are turned to emptiness

-Just like promises
+just like promises

-We count the stars every night
+we count the stars every night

-But their numbers fade with the coming of the morning light
+but their numbers fade with the coming of the morning light

-And thats alright, ain't it?
+and thats alright, ain't it?

-I'm not known for making promises
+i'm not known for making promises

-Cause I could not afford to keep them
+cause i could not afford to keep them

-But I would die for you...
+but i would die for you...

-Holy smoke on sacred ground
+holy smoke on sacred ground

-Fire consumes us without a sound
+fire consumes us without a sound

-And we all just laugh and dance around
+and we all just laugh and dance around

-Waiting to turn into ash and float into the sunset
+waiting to turn into ash and float into the sunset

-I lost hope
+i lost hope

-And I can't find
+and i can't find

-Her nowhere
+her nowhere
 ```